gregrickaby/nextjs-wordpress/backend/README.md

 ### Destroy Docker

 Need a fresh start?
-To destroy the containers _and_ the persistant data, then run the following command:
+To destroy the containers _and_ the persistant data, run the following command:

 ```bash
 docker-compose -f docker-compose.yml down --remove-orphans && rm -rf mysql wordpress